 Foreseeability and certainty are in the best interests of applicants with a criminal history.
-All short-listed candidates will be provided with a criminal history/suitability self-disclosure form to complete and return no later than one day prior to interview.
+All short-listed candidates will be provided with a criminal history and other sanctions self-disclosure form to complete and return no later than one day prior to interview.
 Failure to return the self-disclosure will result in the interview being withdrawn.
 Applicants will be provided with clear information about who in the organisation they should return the self-disclosure to.
-A model Criminal Record self-disclosure form is available via the KAHSC website.
+A model Criminal Record and other sanctions self-disclosure form is available via the KAHub.